trueheart78/trueheart78.com/resume.md

 I tend to miss an alert from the above *Alexa Alerter*.
 To fix that, I developed a Go program that subscribes to the remote Redis server, which then pings me on my MacOS desktop that my attention is needed.

+_Note: No longer works as of MacOS Catalina 10.15_

 * Source: [GitHub][go-call-me-notifier]